-Requirements for Public Notice of Findings and Results of the Board After all hearings have been completed, the Board clerk shall publish a public notice advising all taxpayers of the findings and results of the Board decisions, which shall include changes made by the Board to the property appraiser's initial roll.
-See Rule 12D-
+Requirements for Public Notice of Findings and Results of the Board After all hearings have been completed, the Board clerk shall publish a public notice advising all taxpavers of the findings and results of the Board decisions, which shall advising all taxpayers of the findings and results of the Board decisions, which shall include changes made by the Board to the property appraiser's initial roll.

-The format of the tax impact notice shall be substantially as prescribed in Form DR-529, Notice Tax Impact of Value Adjustment Board.
 See Rule 12D-9.038(1), F.A.C.

-The public notice shall be in the form of a newspaper advertisement and shall be referred to as the "tax impact notice."
-See Rule 12D-9.038(1), F.A.C.

-Such notice shall be published to permit filing within the timeframe in Rules 12D-17.004(1) and (2), F.A.C., where provided.
-See Rule 12D-9.038(1), F.A.C.

-For petitioned parcels, the property appraiser's initial roll shall be the property appraiser's determinations as presented at the commencement of the hearing or as
+- The format of the tax impact notice shall be substantially as prescribed in Form DR-529, Notice Tax Impact of Value Adjustment Board.
+See Rule 12D-9.038(1), F.A.C. - The public notice shall be in the form of a newspaper advertisement and shall be referred to as the "tax impact notice."
+See Rule 12D-9.038(1), F.A.C. - Such notice shall be published to permit filing within the timeframe in Rules 12D-43 17.004(1) and (2), F.A.C., where provided.
+See Rule 12D-9.038(1), F.A.C. - For petitioned parcels, the property appraiser's initial roll shall be the property appraiser's determinations as presented at the commencement of the hearing or as

-1 reduced by the property appraiser during the hearing but before a decision by the 2 Board or a recommended decision by a special magistrate.
-See Rule 12D-9.038(1), 3 F.A.C.
+1 reduced by the property appraiser during the hearing but before a decision by the 9 2 Board or a recommended decision by a special magistrate.
+See Rule 12D-9.038(1)), 3 F.A.C.